deep-diver/ai-paper-reviewer/content/paper-reviews/2410.13232/index.md

 ![](figures/figures_22_0.png)

-> 🔼 The figure shows a successful example of the WMA web agent using a policy model (GPT-40) to select the optimal action (click [208]) on the Mind2Web benchmark (menards task #0) by leveraging its learned environment dynamics.
+> 🔼 The figure shows a successful example of the WMA web agent performing a task on the Mind2Web benchmark by leveraging its learned environment dynamics to select the optimal action.
 > <details>
 > <summary>read the caption</summary>
 > Figure 13: Successful example (Mind2Web).
 WMA web agent successfully inferences on the Mind2Web benchmark (menards task #0).
 Using the policy model (i.e., GPT-40), WMA web agent selects the most proper action click [208] by leveraging its learned environment dynamics.